robtweed/node-mdb/README.md

 You're now ready to use *node-mdb*

-## Running node-mdb
+## Setting up the administrator's security credentials

 Before you run *node-mdb* for the first time, you need to set up an administrator's access key id and secret key.
 These are used for signing the API requests (just as happens in SimpleDB).

+If you used Mike Clayton's M/DB installer, you can do this via the welcome web page that you'll see in the browser when you first point it at the M/DB Appliance.
+If you haven't used this process, you can now set up the security credentials using Node.js as follows:

-To do this, edit the file *mdbInit.js* to create the values you wish for your access key id and secret key (*It's not advisable to use the pre-defined values!*).
+Edit the file *mdbInit.js* to create the values for your administrator's access key id and secret key - these are clearly indicated at the top of the file (*It's not advisable to use the pre-defined values, so make sure you change them to something only you know*).
 Then simply run it:

        cd /usr/local/gtm/ewd
 	   node mdbInit.js

-You only have to run this once (or any time you want to change your security credentials).
+You only have to run this once (or any time you want to change your administrator's security credentials).

+## Running node-mdb

 Now you're ready to fire up *node-mdb*:

       cd /usr/local/gtm/ewd
 	  node mdb.js

+That's it!
+It's now waiting for requests.

 Most SimpleDB clients will work with *node-mdb*.
 The main requirement is that you must be able to change the URL that normally points to the Amazon SimpleDB server, and point it at your M/DB instance instead, eg:

       http://192.168.1.100:8081/

+Clients that are known to work with M/DB include Bolso, boto (Python), Mindscape's SimpleDB Management Tools and Lightspeed.
+A number of people have been able to simply modify the AWS Java client to work with M/DB, and the Node.js client (https://github.com/rjrodger/simpledb) should also work with *node-mdb*.

 By default, node-mdb listens on port 8081 for incoming HTTP requests.
 You can change this and a number of other settings by editing *mdb.js*.
 You'll find the customisable parameters described in the comments at the top of the file.